NSant215/NSant215/README.md

 ## Hi there 👋 I'm NSant215.

-I am a software engineer at Microsoft currently working in the 5G Domain using Rust and Python.
+I am a software engineer at Microsoft currently working in the 5G Domain using Rust and Python and deploying using Docker and Kubernetes.
+My academic background is in Machine Learning and this github showcases my personal work in learning Information Engineering and new coding languages and technologies.

 <!--
 **NSant215/NSant215** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.